One Last Prayer

 Paulus had one last prayer: that one day there would be an airstrip in his remote village of Pipal in Papua, Indonesia.

 With this prayer in mind, inhabitants of the community set out to build an airstrip.
 Twenty years later the villagers finished scratching a landing strip out of the mountainside.

 YAJASI pilot Brad McFarlane flew the first aircraft into Pipal, loaded with boxes of translated Old Testaments.
 He shares his experience after landing: “A reception committee in full ceremonial dress met the aircraft.
 After a prayer of thanksgiving, pastors and elders from the seven churches in the valley received boxes filled with the words of their Creator.”

 So yes, dirt, grass and rocks can open the way to transformation.

-For almost 70 years, with your help, JAARS has trained aviators like Brad to assess and test new airstrips in remote locations so they can continue to deliver Bibles to people like Paulus.
+For more than 70 years, with your help, JAARS has trained aviators like Brad to assess and test new airstrips in remote locations so they can continue to deliver Bibles to people like Paulus.